dgroomes/docker-playground/registry/README.md

 * [x] DONE Scaffold the project
 * [x] DONE Copy a Docker image from the public Docker Hub to the local registry.
 This is basically what the example in the [official docs](https://docs.docker.com/registry/deploying/) does.
-* [ ] Build a Docker image.
+* [x] DONE Build a Docker image.
 Push it to the registry and pull it from the registry.
 * [x] DONE Showcase the HTTP API.
 List images, get a manifest, etc.
-* [ ] Illustrate the "base image" and "extending image" prototypical use case and make sure image layers are actually re-used.
+* [x] OBSOLETE (I'm using the busybox image as a base image.
+It has the same effect) Illustrate the "base image" and "extending image" prototypical use case and make sure image layers are actually re-used.
 This is my main goal for this subproject.
 * [x] DONE What kind of database is the registry using?
 Can we connect to it and query it?
    * It looks like it just writes to files.
 Let's connect and explore.